daltonmatos/kk2-firmware/Readme.txt

 - Servos are not affected by this feature.
 - For the "V-Tail Hunter" motor layout the motors should spin up in a "Z" pattern.
 - For motor layouts, like "Y6", having motors on two levels (top and bottom) all motors on the first level should spin up before any motor on the next level starts spinning.
-- If the ESC connected to the M1 output has problems spinning up, try activating the Quiet ESC feature.
-Some ESCs simply need extra time to spin up when the PWM signal has been absent for a while.

 User profiles